TUDelft-PRIME-Books/Linear-Algebra/Appendices/ComplexNumbers.md

 ::::

-We can generalize the method for solving $z^n=w$ from the example above:
+We can generalise the method for solving $z^n=w$ from the example above:

 ```{prf:algorithm} Solving $z^n=w$